BBN-Q/libaps2/doc/instruction-set.rst

 ======  ===========
 Bit(s)  Description
 ======  ===========
-47-46   op code (0 = play waveform, 1 = wait for trig, 2 = wait for sync)
+47-46   op code (0 = play waveform, 1 = wait for trig, 2 = wait for sync, 3 = prefetch)
 45      T/A pair flag
 44-24   count
 23-0    address
 ======  ===========

 The top two bits of the WAVEFORM payload are an op code for the waveform engine.
 A PLAY_WAVEFORM op code causes the waveform engine to play the waveform starting at *address* for *count* quad-samples.
 When the time/amplitude pair flag is set, the waveform engine will create a constant- amplitude waveform by holding the analog output at the value given at *address* for *count* quad-samples.
 The WAIT_FOR_TRIG and WAIT_FOR_SYNC op codes direct the waveform engine to pause until receipt of an input trigger or a sequence SYNC input, respectively.
+The PREFETCH op code causes the waveform cache to prefetch 64k samples from *addresss* into the pending waveform cache bank.

 MARKER
 ^^^^^^